-With the temporary demise of Blue Bell (moment of silence, please….), I’ve pulled out a bunch of ice cream recipes, looking for the best one that might rival the Big B's Homemade Peach Ice Cream.
+During the temporary demise of Blue Bell (remember that?), I pulled out a bunch of ice cream recipes looking for the best one that might rival the Big B's Homemade Peach Ice Cream.

 Remember when we used to have to hand-crank the ice cream maker packed with rock salt?
 My parents tricked us into thinking it was a special privilege to do it and after about 10 minutes of cranking we'd think, "hey, this isn't fun!!"

 It does take an ice cream maker to make this properly.
 I use the Cuisinart Frozen Yogurt-Sorbet & Ice Cream Maker.
 It's fairly compact and can sit comfortably on the counter while it chugs away.

-We’ve been enjoying this ice cream.
-I think next time I'll puree the peaches after they're strained from the maceration syrup, because they were a little crunchy after the freezer time.
-Pureeing the peaches will blend them in better with the smooth ice cream.
+Next time I'll puree the peaches after they're strained from the maceration syrup, because they were a little crunchy after the freezer time.
+Pureeing the peaches will blend them in better with the oh-so-smooth ice cream.

-- 2 C of peeled, finely chopped peaches
+- 2 C of peeled, , finely chopped peaches

-- 1 1/4 C sugar , divided
+- 1 ¼ C sugar, , divided

-- juice of 1/2 lemon
+- juice of ½ lemon

 - 2 large eggs